wizardpisces/tiny-sass-compiler/parser/readme_schema_check.md

-## use superstruct to construct ast schema then use schema to check generated ast
+## use superstruct to construct ast schema then use schema to dynamic check generated ast

 construct struct